Frequently Asked Questions

 When and where is VCE Summer School (VCESS)?

 VCESS is a two-week program that operates each January from the University of Melbourne.
-The dates for the 2019 program will be determined in the coming months.
+The 2019 program will run from the 7th to 18th of January.

 That sounds good, but I live a long way away.
 Is there some way I could stay on campus?